Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

-To broaden the applicability of trade-off analysis beyond specific algorithms, numerous works have focused on characterizing optimal additive privacy noise under different settings. \cite{geng2016optimal} derives the optimal noise distribution that minimizes the expected cost function under differential privacy constraint. \cite{dagan2022bounded} investigates the minimum bounded noise that can achieve a given differential privacy level. \cite{farokhi2019ensuring} employs Fisher information as a privacy metric and determines the noise distribution that achieves the optimal balance between identification accuracy and privacy preservation.
+To broaden the applicability of trade-off analysis beyond specific algorithms, numerous works have focused on characterizing optimal additive privacy noise under different settings. \citet{geng2016optimal} derive the optimal noise distribution that minimizes the expected cost function under differential privacy constraint. \citet{dagan2022bounded} investigate the minimum bounded noise that can achieve a given differential privacy level. \citet{farokhi2019ensuring} employ Fisher information as a privacy metric and determine the noise distribution that achieves the optimal balance between identification accuracy and privacy preservation.
 The aforementioned works have extended traditional trade-off analysis from merely computing the optimal amplitude of privacy noise under a given distribution type to designing the optimal privacy noise distribution itself, which is important for the generalization of the trade-off analyses.
 However, these contributions still exhibit the following limitations.
-Firstly, these works are primarily confined to query-answering problems.
-For more general system identification problems, it is often necessary to perform affine transformations on the data beyond simply adding privacy noise to achieve a better trade-off.
-In addition to additive noise mechanisms and even the broader affine transformation mechanisms, there exist other privacy-preserving approaches such as multiplicative noise mechanisms \cite{wang2022decentralized,brackenbury2019protecting}.
-Moreover, these works generally treat the noise-added signals directly as estimates, overlooking the crucial role of identification algorithm design, which is essential for achieving better identification accuracy under privacy constraints.
+Firstly, these works are primarily confined to query-answering problems without measurement noises, precluding their application to system identification.
+Additionally, by confining their scope to additive noise mechanisms, these works neglect the affine transformations often required for optimal trade-offs in system identification, alongside other privacy-preserving approaches such as multiplicative noise \citep{wang2022decentralized,brackenbury2019protecting} and quantizer-based mechanisms \citep{ke2025privacy+quantization,wang2023quantization}.